Nonlinear Model Order Reduction of Dynamical Systems in Process Engineering: Review and Comparison: Reduced modeling of chemical processes

 \subsubsection{Collocation method}

-Motivated by the collocation method for solving ODEs and PDEs \cite{Hairer.1993, Franke.1998}, the studies \cite{Wong.1980, Cho.1983b} adapt the collocation method to MOR of spatially discrete (staged) problems.
+Motivated by the collocation method for solving {ordinary and partial differential equations} \cite{Hairer.1993,Franke.1998}, the studies \cite{Wong.1980,Cho.1983b} adapt the collocation method to MOR of spatially discrete problems.
 The underlying assumption is a polynomial coherence of the differential variables of the FOM.
-Then, a ROM is obtained by combining polynomial interpolation and a number of discrete cells (collocation points), e.g., finite volume elements or column stages.
+Then, a ROM is obtained by combining polynomial interpolation and a number of discrete cells (collocation points), {\eg}, finite volume elements or column stages.
 However, the collocation points do not necessarily correspond to cells in the FOM.
-Intuitively, the number and position of collocation points depend on the system, i.e., whether a low-order polynomial is able to capture the underlying pattern (slow manifold).
+Intuitively, the number and position of collocation points depend on the system, {\ie}, whether a low-order polynomial is able to capture the underlying pattern{s characterizing the} slow manifold.
 The positions of the collocation points are typically chosen a-priori as the roots of Legendre, Hahn, or Jacobi polynomials and not further adapted online \cite{Stewart.1985,Swartz.1986}.
-In other words, the spatial collocation points are determined once and for all, i.e., do not change over time.
+In other words, the spatial collocation points are determined once and for all, {\ie}, do not change over time.